 |Cast of the inside of a Tyrannosaurus' braincase on display at the Sydney Museum.
 The large part on the far left side is the olfactory bulbs, the part associated with sense of smell.|

 The teeth of Tyrannosaurus were larger than those of any other dinosaur (some were a foot long!) and totally unique in form, as well.
 Most every other kind of meat-eating dinosaur tooth was either flattened and blade-like, for slicing meat, or pointed, and cone-shaped, for holding on.
 The teeth of Tyrannosaurus, however were curved, serrated and really thick, comparable to the shape of bananas actually...pointy, serrated bananas.
-This suggests that Tyrannosaurus teeth were adept at utterly pulverizing anything it bit into, including solid bone.
-Scientists estimate, thanks to computer simulations of the skull of Tyrannosaurus, that the king of dinosaurs could bite down with over 12 thousand pounds of pressure, making it the owner of the strongest jaws of any known animal.
+This suggests that Tyrannosaurus teeth were adept at utterly pulverizing anything it bit into, including bone.
+Scientists estimate, thanks to computer simulations of the skull of Tyrannosaurus, that the king of dinosaurs could bite down with over 12 thousand pounds of pressure per square inch, making it the owner of the strongest jaws of any known animal.
 This makes sense when you consider the animals Tyrannosaurus was coexisting with and feeding on.
 As the result of one of the most extreme evolutionary arms races in natural history, dinosaurs like Triceratops and Ankylosaurus, both of which coexisted with Tyrannosaurus, were the largest and most heavily-armored forms of each of their families.
 Tyrannosaurus, in turn, was the largest and most powerful of its family, the pinnacle of tyrannosauridae.
 In fact, there is direct evidence of Tyrannosaurus having fed on dinosaurs like Triceratops, despite the solid-bone frill, thanks Tyrannosaurus teeth found embedded in Triceratops bones, and chunks of bone found in fossilized Tyrannosaurus poop.

 The rest of Tyrannosaurus' body was interesting, too.
 It is well-known for its proportionally small arms, which are actually about the same length as adult human arms!
 Despite being the butt of many jokes, Tyrannosaurus' arms were actually quite strong.
 Paleontologists estimate, by closely studying the arm bones and predicting the amount of muscle that would have attached to them in life, that each one of Tyrannosaurus' arms could lift over four hundred pounds of weight!
 The function of the tiny arms, which each were tipped with two fingers and claws, is still a mystery.
 Some paleontologists guess that they would have helped the dinosaur get up from a resting position.
 It is also possible that they could have aided in holding on while Tyrannosaurus mated.
 (But then again, both sexes had the same arms, so who knows?)